Markus Merk: UEFA and FIFA

-In the 2006 World Cup, he whistled three matches.
-The United States vs. Ghana game was the last game in the 2006 World Cup for Merk, as he was not chosen to referee any of the games in the knockout stages.
-Merk was highly critical of the whole FIFA refereeing process after that, stating in the German sports TV show das aktuelle Sportstudio, it "robbed me two weeks of my life" being forced to stay in the referee camp without a call-up, and adding a mere two was a bitterly meagre payoff regarding the fact he (among others) had to visit countless seminars and were sent on small junior tournaments all over the world to merely assist, comparing it to as if Ronaldinho would have to agree to sit on the bench for the Brazilian U 20 in order to qualify for the World Cup.
+At the 2006 World Cup in his home country Germany, Merk officiated three group matches; he was not chosen to referee any of the games in the knockout stages.
+His final match of the tournament was United States vs. Ghana, the final game of group E, with the latter team winning 2–1 and advancing to the knockout stages along with Italy, while the United States were eliminated from the tournament; during the latter match, he awarded a controversial first-half penalty to Ghana, which was converted by Stephen Appiah, after he judged Oguchi Onyewu to have fouled Razak Pimpong inside the box while attempting to win a header, when the latter player fell to the ground.
+Merk was highly critical of the whole FIFA refereeing process after that, stating in the German sports TV show das aktuelle Sportstudio, it "robbed me two weeks of my life" being forced to stay in the referee camp without a call-up, and adding a mere two was a bitterly meagre payoff regarding the fact he (among others) had to visit countless seminars and were sent on small junior tournaments all over the world to merely assist, comparing it to as if Ronaldinho would have to agree to sit on the bench for the Brazilian U20 in order to qualify for the World Cup.

 Merk is also a long-time proponent of instant video replay to judge critical scenes.
-On 1 March 2008, Werder Bremen striker Markus Rosenberg scored a goal from clear offside position; Merk initially gave the goal, but immediately after that realised it was illegal, but it was too late to retract his error.
+On 1 March 2008, when Merk was refereeing a 2007–08 Bundesliga match, Werder Bremen striker Markus Rosenberg scored a goal against Borussia Dortmund from clear offside position; Merk initially gave the goal, but realised immediately after that it should have been disallowed, but it was too late to retract his error.
 He called it "the most bitter moment of my career" and called for introduction of instant replay.
+Werder Bremen won the match 2–0.